 While some people are able to continue tramadol without withdrawal symptoms, many people experience withdrawal if they try the cold turkey approach.
 This is why doctors often recommend a tapering process to help you detox from the medication.
 Tapering means that you are given smaller and smaller dosages until your body grows accustomed to functioning without the medication.
 This is considered both safer and more comfortable.

-According to the Mayo Clinic, tapering is a process that is different for each person.
+Tapering is a process that is different for each person.
 Most tramadol tapering schedules last about two weeks and involve halving your original dose and then halving that again.
 At the same time, some people might need more time.
 In that case, the dosage will be decreased by smaller amounts until you are comfortable.

-While some people may try to taper the medication by themselves, a medical detox is a better idea as it ensures that a medically trained professional is monitoring the process.
+While some people may try to taper the medication by themselves, medical detox is a better idea as it ensures that a medically trained professional is monitoring the process.
 This means that a doctor will meet with you and talk about the withdrawal symptoms, and the physician will help you discontinue tramadol in the most comfortable way possible.
 This could include assistance with tapering and prescribing other medications as needed to help ease withdrawal symptoms.

 We can help provide you with a trained physician who will watch over your progress.
 This is especially recommended for those who find that they are forming a dependency or habit around their tramadol use.
 You might be worried that we will not assist you if you are taking tramadol without a prescription.
 We will still take your case and help you detox from tramadol or any other opiate.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 While some people might think that medical detox is enough for tramadol, we recommend engaging with additional treatment methods to support your recovery.
 This is most recommended for those who have formed a dependency, but it’s also helpful if you were taking tramadol regularly because this medication can be difficult to discontinue without support.